petez7519/aws-lab-setup/README.md

 Your IP address in the Bastion SG ingress rule

+🔐 Access Pattern
+This lab uses a secure, exam‑relevant SSH flow:

+Your laptop → Bastion Host (public IP)

+Bastion Host → Private EC2 (private IP)

+Private EC2 → Internet via NAT Gateway

+No inbound internet access to private subnet

+This is the gold‑standard pattern for secure VPC access.

 🧹 Cleanup
-To remove all AWS resources created by this lab:
+Destroy all resources:

 bash
 terraform destroy
-📚 Ideal For
+📚 Perfect For
-AWS SAA‑C03 exam preparation
+AWS SAA‑C03 exam prep

 Hands‑on VPC networking practice